SortableJS/Sortable/README.md

 var sortable = new Sortable(el, {
 	group: "name",  // or { name: "...", pull: [true, false, clone], put: [true, false, array] }
 	sort: true,  // sorting inside list
+	delay: 0, // time in milliseconds to define when the sorting should start
 	disabled: false, // Disables the sortable if set to true.
 	store: null,  // @see Store
 	animation: 150,  // ms, animation speed moving items when sorting, `0` — without animation